-A casket is not required for cremation by California law, but a combustible cremation container, also known as an alternative container, is.
-The container must be one that can be closed and is leak-resistant.
+A casket is not required for cremation or hydrolysis by California law.

+However, for cremation, a combustible cremation container, also known as an alternative container, is required.
+The container must be one that can be closed and is leak resistant.
 A cardboard box constructed for this purpose is acceptable.
-You do not have to buy the container from the funeral establishment or crematory, but it does have to meet the standards set by the crematory.
+You do not have to buy the container from the funeral establishment or crematory, but it does have to meet their standards.